COVID-19: Community Updates and Resources

-Albany Law School announced today that Cristine Cioffi, Class of 1978, and the Honorable Joanne Winslow, Class of 1986, will join Emory University School of Law Professor Martha Albertson Fineman in receiving Kate Stoneman Awards at the law school's annual
+Cristine Cioffi, Class of 1978, and the Honorable Joanne Winslow, Class of 1986, joined Emory University School of Law Professor Martha Albertson Fineman in receiving Kate Stoneman Awards at Albany Law School's annual

 Kate Stoneman Day on Tuesday, March 27, 2018.

 Albany Law School's prestigious Stoneman Awards are presented to individuals who have demonstrated a commitment to seeking change and expanding opportunities for women within the legal profession.
 The awards are presented in honor of

 Kate Stoneman, the first woman admitted to practice law in New York State and the first female graduate of Albany Law School in 1898.

 Photos: 24th Anniversary Kate Stoneman Day